bobbysmith007/fennario-scenario/fennario-scenario.md

    flashbacks.
 Has has a pendant that (if you can get him to talk about it) has the potential to protect against ursomancy (Food is never behind or inside of the wearer, and the wearer is never endangering the cubs).
 A bit of a surly drunk now, he his mostly ignored as a lunatic by the good fen folk.
+Hard to find has a yurt in the foothills and hides in the mine when his flashbacks are bad.

  * Willow Broomshoot - A local crone who provides medicine and wisdom to those in need.
 Genial but distant and pretty odd.
 Trusted by everyone